District School Safety Building Security

 The SRP identifies five actions that can be taken in response to a variety of emergency situations:

-- Lockout – When there is a threat outside of the building.
+- Secure – When there is a threat outside of the building.
 Students, staff and visitors are secured inside the school to reduce the risk of exposure.

 - Lockdown – When there is a threat inside the building.
 Room doors are locked, lights are out and individuals move out of sight.